 You need to review the list of athletes in your TP regularly to ensure that each athlete meets the criteria for inclusion.
 Likewise, you need to see whether there are athletes not in the TP who now meet the criteria.
 Athletes who no longer meet the criteria should be removed from the TP and those who now meet the criteria should be added.
-Such a review must be done at least quarterly.
+It is important to note that athletes can be added to the TP at any time during a quarter.
 Once you have updated the composition of your TP, you must update the published list of TP athletes.